 How Are Scholarship Recipients Chosen?

-- A Scholarship Review Committee, consisting of current or former financial aid officers, college admission officers and educational professionals will make all scholarship selections.
+- A Scholarship Review Committee, independent of Boston Scientific, consisting of current or former financial aid officers, college admission officers and educational professionals will make all scholarship selections.

 - The basis of selection for all scholarships will be on the following criteria: